Tola-lemma/HobbyAndDream_API_With_Intertechub/README.md

 The **HobbyAndDream API** is a lightweight backend application that provides endpoints to showcase personal information.
 It's designed to demonstrate the simplicity and power of building APIs with **Express.js**.

 ---
+## **Live Deployment**
+This project is deployed and accessible online.
+Visit the API at: https://intertechub.onrender.com Open your browser or a tool like <strong>Postman</strong> and test the following endpoints.
 ## **Endpoints**

 ### 1. **GET `/`**